Space Ranger1.1 (latest), printed on 07/05/2020

 The automated alignment and tissue identification processes require images

 taken with proper tissue placement and image exposure and currently only

 works for brightfield images.
 Samples with fluorescence images or brightfield

 images where these conditions cannot be met can be processed by

 using Loupe Browser to manually align the spot pattern and

 identify tissue in the slide image.
 When this "manual workflow" is

 spaceranger count pipeline

-will still take the full resolution image as input in order to
+will still take the full resolution image or images as input in order to

-Loupe and Space Ranger must be given the same image for a given
+Loupe Manual Aligner and Space Ranger must be given the same set of images for a given